ZacksMohawk/StreamAMGTest/README.md

 The main StreamAMGApp could be deployed in an EC2 container, or multiple instances, according to the number of requests being handled, all managed by a load balancer

-Alternatively, the functionality contained within could be broken down into individual Lambda functions, although careful consideration of how this would affect the development lifecycle would need to be given
+Alternatively, the functionality contained within could be broken down into individual Lambda functions, although careful consideration of how this would affect the development lifecycle would need to be given.
+This would be a tidy solution in terms of scalability though

+With regards to the scalability of the other components in the architecture, we can take advantage of the autoscaling of Mongo, Redis etc. in AWS

 ## Notes